kekyo/FlashCap/README.md

 ### Tested devices

-Run the sample code to verify.
+Run the sample code to verify in 0.11.0.

 Verified capture devices: